Chemotherapy: Activity During Treatment

 Keep the pace moderate.
 Even small amounts of exercise can help.
 Instead of jogging, walk or ride a stationary bike.

-You may notice changes in your desire to have sex.
+Changes in your desire to have sex.
 Hugging and cuddling may seem more important now.